oracle-livelabs/developer/redwood-extensions/addbuttonsandactions/addbuttonsandactions.md

   ![Set input parameter](images/buttonactionchain.png)

 ## Task 4: Edit button Action Chain
+Now you'll do the same for the Edit button.

 1. Switch back to the Design view in the Page Designer tab, select the Edit button, then click **Events** in the Properties pane: